CSAIL-Arch-Sec/Metior/README.md

 - *cacheObj.py*: Defines default parameters for the cache architecture being studied (including number of cache lines, line size, etc.).
 - *dag.py/dagGen.py*: Internal DAG representations for the attacker/victim's access patterns.
 - *calculateLeakage.py**: Computes the Maximal Leakage for an attacker's observations.
 The input is a dictionary, where the keys are the victim modulation pattern, and the values are lists of attacker observations.
-- *caches/*: Includes models for varying secure cache architectures (including MIRAGE).
+- *caches/*: Includes models for varying secure cache architectures.